novasamatech/parity-signer/docs/wiki/Troubleshooting.md

 ## Changes from 4.3.1

 From [4.3.1](https://github.com/paritytech/parity-signer/commit/ea5786c85661d9b176795b9386af640b3e73aff3) we use the latest prebuild NDK (r21) toolchains for building rust libraries for android, so that we do not need to build the standalone NDK toolchains manually.
-If you have built or develop Parity Signer before 4.3.1, please download the NDK r19 or newer [here](https://developer.android.com/ndk/downloads) and point the `NKD_HOME` environment variable to it with e.g. `export NDK_HOME=/path/to/latest/ndk`
+If you have built or develop Stylo before 4.3.1, please download the NDK r19 or newer [here](https://developer.android.com/ndk/downloads) and point the `NKD_HOME` environment variable to it with e.g. `export NDK_HOME=/path/to/latest/ndk`

 ## Cannot run after upgrade to latest codebase